Stars (British band)

-Stars were a short-lived British supergroup that played a small number of live concerts in Cambridge in February 1972.
+Stars were a short-lived British supergroup that played a small number of live concerts in Cambridge in January and February 1972.
 Its members were Syd Barrett on guitar, Twink on drums, and Jack Monck on bass.

 Beginnings

 After a spell in Morocco, Twink (ex-Pink Fairies) moved to Cambridge and worked with the 'Last Minute Put Together Boogie Band', initially with vocalist/guitarist Bruce Michael Paine (ex-Apple Pie & star of the San Francisco production of 'Hair') and John 'Honk' Lodge (Junior's Eyes, Quiver) playing bass.
 The Last Minute Put Together Boogie Band, now with ex-Delivery bass player Jack Monck, backed American Blues guitarist Eddie "Guitar" Burns at King's College Cellar on 26 January 1972.
 Jack's wife Jenny Spires, a friend of Twink's and former girlfriend of Syd Barrett (ex-Pink Floyd), went with Syd down to the gig and he brought his guitar along and jammed with them in the last set.
 At the "Six Hour Technicolor Dream" at the Cambridge Corn Exchange the next day (27 January), the Last Minute Put Together Boogie Band, with guests Fred Frith and Syd Barrett, played on a bill with Hawkwind and the Pink Fairies.
-The Boogie Band played five tracks before being joined on stage by Syd for a further three.
+The Boogie Band played four tracks before being joined on stage by Fred and Syd for a further three then followed by an additional two songs to close the set without Fred and Syd.

 Within the next day or two Jenny, Jack & Twink said 'wouldn't it be great to get Syd playing again'.
 Twink recalled:

 This gig was recorded, and while one mastertape was confiscated by EMI in 1985, another copy surfaced in 2005.
 In June 2010 this tape was offered for auction but failed to reach its reserve price.
 It was then purchased by the Easy Action label, who also hold the tapes of the Pink Fairies and Hawkwind sets from the same show.
 Easy Action released the Hawkwind set as an album licensed from EMI Music in 2012, and released the Last Minute Put Together Boogie Band tape as an album entitled Six Hour Technicolor Dream in June 2014.